microsoft/Rexl/docs/UserGuide/Sections/02-TypesAndValues.md

 x[1, 1] // 3
 x[1, 2] // -2
 ```
-For a rank-two tensor like this, we’ll often display values in a two dimensional layout such as
+For a rank-two tensor like this, we'll often display values in a two dimensional layout such as
 ```
  1 -1  2
  0  3 -2